agarret7/modppl/README.md

-# Introduction
+## Introduction

 This library contains independent investigations of what I'm calling "native inference methods using probabilistic programs" (NIMP3).
 Currently, this only supports a simple particle filter that tracks a loopy 2D simulator, inspired by projects in Gen.jl such as SMCP3 and 3DP3.

 As it stands, the broader Gen ecosystem is mostly leveraged by scientific practitioners in Julia or advanced users of Google's Jax.
 I believe it's plausible that Rust could dramatically expand the scope of OpenGen to a much broader community of hard-working and dedicated open-source developers that love computers and hacking as much as I do.

-Note unlike most modern ML systems, BP3 doesn't require a differentiable likelihood; a fast (parallelized) iterator is usually sufficient for inference.
+Note unlike most modern ML systems, NIMP3 doesn't require a differentiable likelihood; a fast (parallelized) iterator is usually sufficient for inference.
 However, most practical (read: embodied) inference procedures will require Langevin or Hamiltonian Monte Carlo moves, to efficiently utilize numerical gradients of the local posterior landscape in a "top-down" refinement or "supervised" stage to obtain dramatically better entity tracking and integration with deep learning.

-# Why Gen "Reflex"?
+## Why Gen "Reflex"?

 Circuit or loop models are currently being used to represent many features of perception and neural networks, often using ambiguous or complex jargon that is inaccessible to laypeople.
 Progress in AI marches forward relentlessly day-after-day, providing ever-more intimate models of our inner thoughts.
 I believe this is the source of a great deal of fear today around technology and especially so-called "large language models" (LLMs).
 There are simply too many unanswered questions about the ethics of fully encapsulating human communication and cognition in generative computer programs.
 One that is of particular interest to me is "how can powerful language models possibly distinguish between artificial, human, and non-human animal neural networks if the distinction is not made explicit?"

 I believe to answer this question, humans and computers must first fully model what we share in common using probabilistic cybernetic systems, and then work backwards via combinations of inverse graphics and inference metaprogramming, to classify and escape recurrent cycles of suffering.
 There is rich history behind this approach: recurrent neural networks are hugely popular in unsupervised autoregressive systems that learn to extract representative lower-dimensional latent feature sets from noisy, corrupted, and/or high-dimensional observational data.
 The most common neural circuit model is a "reflex" -- an involuntary bodily response to environmental stimuli.
 Thus, once we robustly capture reflexes we form a basis for stably improving autopoetic self-models (or "sensorimotor") loops.

-# Woah that sounds kind of scary
+## Woah that sounds kind of scary

 It is.
 Reflexes are by definition something that occurs without our conscious control.
 I believe open source technology has an important role to play in expanding space for cybernetic systems that enhance our health and productivity while limiting our resource consumption.
 Concordantly, I find adopting a regular meditation practice to be a critical habitual practice to reduce uncertainty in the source of recurrent subconscious cues.
-Analogously, coding probabilistic programs is also a mindfulness practice for me, in that it is an embodied procedure that brings my attention to latent seeds of suffering in my "store consciousness" and inspires me to think of creative ways to help transform them.
+Coding probabilistic programs is also a mindfulness practice for me, in that it is an embodied procedure that brings my attention to latent seeds of suffering in my "store consciousness" and inspires me to think of creative ways to help transform them.

 For many years, I abused social media and television as a means of temporary escape from my suffering.
 Over time, I have developed a perspective that if we open ourselves to the digital world with loving and peaceful (yet persistent) intent instead of consumptive greed, we can teach our programs what makes us tick.
 In turn, our (probabilistic) programs can be powerful partners to guide us toward making better decisions for ourselves, our loved ones, and our communities in the face of uncertainty.